jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Antagonism is why we're camels trying to cope in the Amazon during this crisis.

 The good news is, we already have Internet Age technology.
-You already love it; it clicks in your mind.
+You already love it; it clicks in our minds.
 This book is merely asking you to increase your cyborgology using a philosophy you already believe in.

 So, let's return to our mission.
 I want you to drop the era of mass-production and Left/Right politics for Techvolution.
 A new philosophy that gives you the right and duty to upgrade our civilization to the Internet Age and the era of mass-collaboration.